Table of Contents

 10. Click loads of pictures

-Try out the best couple poses and share on Social Media.
+Try out the best couple poses and share a few nice moments on your social media.
 Ensure you have plenty of prints too and an album where you put the photos with captions chronicling your first year of the journey.
+When things get rough, pictures might make you believe that you like a lot of things about each other.

 11. Communicate effectively

 Communication is of prime importance not just in a marriage but in every relationship.
-Effective communication reduces stress, makes you and your spouse feel safe, encourages exchange of emotions, desires and beliefs and helps in building a solid foundation.
+Effective communication reduces stress, makes you and your spouse feel safe, encourages an exchange of emotions, desires, and beliefs, and helps in building a solid foundation.

 12. Get the bills in order